Azure/vm-scale-sets/preview/zones/readme.md

 Last update: 10/5/2017.

-Preview site for onboarding scale sets to the Azure Availability Zones preview.
+Welcome to the Azure VM scale sets on Availability Zones preview.
 For more information about Availability Zones, go here: [Overview of Availability Zones in Azure (Preview)](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview).

 Note: Availabliity Zones are initially available only in these regions: **West Europe** & **East US 2**